stefan-hoeck/idris2-tutorial/src/Appendices/Install.md

 the project itself depends on.
 Finally, the `pack.toml` file informs pack about the local packages in the current project.

-With this, here is a bunch of things you can do (make sure you are in the project's root directory (called `tut` if you followed my suggestion) or one of its child folders when running these commands.
+With this, here is a bunch of things you can do, but first, make sure you are in the project's root directory (called `tut` if you followed my suggestion) or one of its child folders when running these commands.

 To typecheck the library sources, run